 Wellnest is a gamified journaling app created by college students who were tired of old, clinical mental health tools.
-The app receives an average rating of 5 stars, won an Airport Design Award, and was distributed at schools like UPenn, Boston University, and Carnegie Mellon.
+The app is rated 4.9/5 stars, won an Airport Design Award, and was distributed at schools like UPenn, Boston University, and Carnegie Mellon.
 I worked with Reade Plunkett, Mars Hovasse, Drew Pilat, and Tommy Searle to design the app and visual identity.

-When we looked at the journaling apps out there, we saw lots of blue and purple.
-They looked great but felt cold and clinical.
-We thought journaling needed to be much more welcoming and joyful.
+When designing the visual identity, our goal was to resist neutral, clinical palettes and create something more welcoming, joyful and energetic.
 The Wellnest brand is made up of vibrant colors, fun characters, and a sometimes humorous tone to make journaling more exciting.

 We experienced the mental health crisis first hand as college students.
 Our friends and classmates were stressed and anxious, the university counseling department was swamped, and many students weren't seeking clinical help because of social stigma.
-We asked university therapists about common tools that they recommend to students, and they told us about Cognitive Behavioral Therapy (CBT) worksheets and journaling.
+We asked university therapists about common tools that they recommend to students, and learned about Cognitive Behavioral Therapy (CBT) and journaling.

-These methods get people to write out their thoughts and feelings in order to cope with stressful situations.
+These methods help people write out thoughts and feelings in order to cope with stressful situations.
 They are effective, but we found them unapproachable as college students.
-When we talked to some friends who had tried journaling, they had two major complaints that kept them from continuing:
+When we talked to friends who had tried journaling, they had two major complaints that kept them from continuing:

 "I don't know what to write."